eradix/GD-YouTube-Downloader/README.md

 # GD-YouTube-Downloader
-A YouTube Downloader written in Python
+A YouTube Downloader written in Python </br>
+It is a Gui based application.